1. Hidden Watcher

 In his stride he stiffened, waited, and nothing moved.
-Yet something lingers out there, and I shall find it, he thought.
-Let it believe I am off my guard; better to know what I face beforehand than after, when I am unsuspecting.
+Yet something lingers out there, and I shall find it.
+Let it believe I am off my guard.
+Better to know what I face beforehand than after, when I am unsuspecting.

 Against a wall he leaned and sunk his head, as though overcome with weariness.
 He listened.
 He listened with all his consciousness for the faintest whisper of life apart from the corner where his companions clustered.